 If you are replacing baseboard heat, wall heaters, window units, or an aging low-efficiency heat pump, the difference can be significant.
 If you already have newer high-efficiency equipment, the savings may be more modest.
 The point is not that hyper heat solves every energy problem by itself.
 The point is that a properly matched system gives you a very strong combination of efficiency and performance.

-Better comfort in rooms central systems struggle to handle
+Better comfort in rooms, central systems struggle to handle

 Some homes are poor candidates for easy ductwork upgrades.
 Others have one or two problem areas that never seem comfortable.
 A back bedroom stays warm in summer.
 A garage gym is unusable in winter.
 A sunroom gets neglected because the main system cannot balance it well.

-This is where the comfort side of hyper heat mini split benefits becomes very practical.
+This is where the comfort side of the hyper heat mini split benefits becomes very practical.
 Ductless systems deliver conditioned air directly into the space, which avoids losses through leaky or poorly insulated ducts.
 They also let you control conditions in the rooms that need attention instead of over-conditioning the whole house.

 That targeted control can be especially useful in South Texas homes where additions, enclosed patios, detached offices, and workshops are common.
 Instead of forcing a central system to cover an area it was never designed to handle, you can add heating and cooling where it is actually needed.